mohitmurali/MSCS-632_GroupProject_Team5/README.md

 **Date:** March 23, 2025

 ## 📌 Project Overview
-The **Expense Tracker** is a command-line application built with **Node.js** to help users track, manage, and analyze their expenses efficiently.
+The **Expense Tracker** is an application to help users track, manage, and analyze their expenses efficiently.
 It allows users to:
 - Add and save expense records
 - View all recorded expenses
 - Filter expenses by date or category